+The entire pipeline of the above process is summarized in Figure~\ref{lidar_implement}.
+The parameters we used for LiDAR follow the configuration of the Semantic Kitti dataset, where the channel $H=64$, the horizontal resolution $W=2048$, the upper angle is $2^\circ$, and the lower angle is $-25^\circ$.
+The gap between reality and simulation can be reduced by realistic simulation and sensor models \cite{manivasagam2020lidarsim}, but this will not be explored in this paper.

-\textbf{Experiment Settings:} We select 4 point cloud semantic segmentation algorithms (PointNet++ \cite{qi2017pointnet++}, PolarSeg \cite{zhang2020polarnet}, SqueezeSegV3 \cite{xu2020squeezesegv3}, Cylinder3D \cite{zhou2020cylinder3d}) as our victim models, all of which are pre-trained on Semantic Kitti dataset \cite{behley2019iccv}.
-We collect two backgrounds $B$ (Highway and Intersection) in Carla simulator \cite{dosovitskiy2017carla}.
-This background can also be obtained from the real-world sensors to reduce the sim-to-real gap.
-Since it is usually unable to access the parameters of segmentation algorithms, we focus on the black-box attack in this task. \textit{Point Attack} optimizes $\mathcal{L}_t(x)$ with SimBA \cite{guo2019simple}, while \textit{Pose Attack} and \textit{Scene Attack} optimizes $\mathcal{L}_t(x)$ with Bayesian Optimization (BO) \cite{pelikan1999boa}.
-For the training of T-VAE, We build a dataset by extracting the pose information of vehicles together with road and lane information from Argoverse dataset \cite{chang2019argoverse}.
+We select four point cloud segmentation algorithms, PointNet++~\citep{qi2017pointnet++}, PolarSeg~\citep{zhang2020polarnet}, SqueezeSegV3~\citep{xu2020squeezesegv3}, Cylinder3D~\citep{zhou2020cylinder3d} as our victim models, all of which are pre-trained on the Semantic Kitti dataset~\citep{behley2019iccv}.
+We use two backgrounds $B$ (Highway and Intersection) collected from the CARLA simulator~\citep{dosovitskiy2017carla} as scene templates.
+Since it is usually unable to access the parameters of segmentation algorithms, we focus on the black-box attack in this task.
+The \textit{Point Attack} optimizes $\mathcal{L}_t(x)$ with SimBA~\citep{guo2019simple}, while \textit{Pose Attack} and \textit{Scene Attack} optimizes $\mathcal{L}_t(x)$ with Bayesian Optimization (BO)~\citep{pelikan1999boa}.
+For the training of T-VAE, we build a dataset by extracting the pose information of vehicles together with road and lane information from the Argoverse dataset~\citep{chang2019argoverse}.